Rikishi (wrestler): Heel turn and main event status (2000–2001)

 On the October 9 episode of Raw, Commissioner Mick Foley accused Rikishi of being the person who had run over Stone Cold Steve Austin almost a year earlier at Survivor Series, which was the day after the Rikishi gimmick officially debuted in the WWF.
 This was due to Scotty 2 Hotty unknowingly revealing to Foley that Rikishi was at Survivor Series when he was explaining to Foley his whereabouts on the day Stone Cold was hit.
 When Foley confronted Rikishi about it, he admitted to running down Stone Cold.
 Rikishi then said he attacked Austin in order to allow his cousin The Rock an opportunity for stardom, insisting that Buddy Rogers, Bruno Sammartino, Bob Backlund, Hulk Hogan and Austin – "The Great White Hope" – had always been pushed, at the expense of Samoan wrestlers like Peter Maivia, Jimmy Snuka, Samu, Yokozuna and The Rock.
 After accepting full responsibility for the hit-and-run, as well as clearing The Rock of any culpability in the process, Rikishi then said if he was being honest he would run Austin down again.
 Rikishi left the ring and then turned heel.

-Austin immediately set out for revenge, facing Rikishi in a No Holds Barred match at No Mercy.
+Austin immediately set out for revenge, facing Rikishi in a No Holds Barred match at No Mercy on October 22.
 The match went to a no contest when Austin dragged Rikishi to the parking lot and tried to run him over; a police car drove in front of Austin's, saving Rikishi.
 Though arrested, Austin had brutally attacked Rikishi, cutting and bruising his face.
 Later that night, Rikishi interfered in The Rock's WWF Championship defense against Kurt Angle, but "accidentally" kicked the champ, allowing Angle to Angle Slam them both and win the title.
 After several attacks on Austin by an unseen assailant, it became clear that Rikishi had an accomplice.
 During a handicap match pitting Rikishi and Angle against Austin, Triple H came to the ring, seemingly to aid Austin, but swerved the audience by attacking him with a sledgehammer.
 Triple H then revealed he had masterminded the Survivor Series assault and hired Rikishi to drive the car.